buckyroberts/python-Stock-Data/README.md

 # About

-Wrapper for the Stock Data API.
+This is a wrapper for the [Stock Data API](http://stock-data-api.com/).

 # Getting Started